11 truths about PR you need to know

 4. PR is different in 2019

-For me, I believe that publicity in 2019 will become even more responsive, so it will play out live on Social media much more than last year!
+For me, I believe that publicity in 2019 will become even more responsive, so it will play out live on social media much more than last year!

-It will also become more crowded meaning that publicity opportunities will be snapped up a lot faster this year.
+Another one of the truths about PR is that it will also become more crowded meaning that publicity opportunities will be snapped up a lot faster this year.
 It will also require much more planning, than last year too for long-term publicity such as gaining coverage for Christmas.

 5. PR is a great business growth strategy